Cathy Bodnar, Chief Compliance & Privacy Officer

 - Notice of Privacy Practices – English

-This is how Cook County Health & Hospitals System may use and disclose or share your health information.
+This is how Cook County Health & Hospitals System Organized Health Care Arrangement (OHCA) may use and disclose or share your health information.
 In it we explain how we use and share your medical record and health information to provide you with care, receive payment for the care we provide, and for health care operations (to help us run the health and hospital system).
+It applies to the health services you receive at any Cook County Health & Hospitals System Affiliate, including all healthcare professionals, residents, students, staff, and volunteers, collectively, referred to as CCHHS, “we” or “us” in this Notice.
+We will share your health information among ourselves to carry out our treatment, payment, and health care operations.

-We are required by law to protect the privacy of your health information and to provide you with this information.
+We are required by law to protect the privacy of your health information and to provide you with this information and if you are affected, to notify you following a breach of unsecured protected health information.
 State and federal privacy laws strengthen our commitment to you, as our patient, to carefully maintain your confidentiality.

 All Cook County Health & Hospitals System affiliated organizations (collectively CCHHS), all employees, medical staff, house staff, research staff, students, agency personnel, consultants, vendors, volunteers, and other health care professionals allowed to review your record.